chakra-guy/chat-plays-2048/README.md

   - Added an extra meta data - game stage (`:running`, `:game_won`, `:game_lost`).
   - Adjusted game settings like grid size, start tile value and min tile value to fit specs.

-- I wrote tests for the `GameServer` and for the Channels, but admittedly wasn't I wasn't able test it properly.
+- I wrote tests for the `GameServer` and for the Channels, but admittedly I wasn't able test everything properly.

 ## Frontend

 - I chose React+Redux for the frontend, mainly because I work with it every day so I was able to move quickly.
 - To handle websockets, I wrote a [`redux-middleware`](https://redux.js.org/advanced/middleware/).
 It's responsible for setting up the socket, joining channels, sending and receiving messages.

 - For styling I used `styled-components`, a CSS-IN-JS lib.
-The website is not responsive. :(
+Although the website is not responsive. :(
-- For testing I used `jest` and `@testing-library` mainly.
-They allow you to test components in a way that a user would, giving you more confidence it your tests.
-(I've set up and used Cypres.io before for end-to-end test, but it would be an overkill for this one.)
+- For testing I used mainly `jest` and `@testing-library`.
+They allow me to test components in a way that a user would use it, giving me more confidence it my tests.